-As part of our simple life in the Philippines, my wife and I occasionally take walks outside our property.
+As part of our Living a Simple Life in the Philippines, my wife and I occasionally take walks outside our property.
 While the paths we now traverse are not the muddy, cow poop-laden roads we experienced at our “subdivision” back at “The Compound,” the first residence we moved into upon our retirement, we find the views quite relaxing.

 Not much cow manure on our new road nor much traffic unless it’s time for the local schools to begin their morning classes.
 Though there have been online newspaper reports of a crackdown on the wearing of helmets in our province, the majority of motorcyclists I’ve seen don’t wear any.